artemkuvik/self-introduction/self-introduction/index.md

 The only thing is that there is not always time, since I work on a rotational basis.
 I confidently know layout and javascript,
-I want to quickly learn react and start looking for work and orders..
+I want to quickly learn react and start looking for work and orders!!!